 Six months into the COVID-19 pandemic, an article has been published to provide guidance for physicians involved in the care of patients with chronic liver disease.

 5 August 2020 – Geneva, Switzerland: This newly published review serves as an update, summarising the evidence for liver disease involvement during COVID-19 and providing some recommendations on how to return to routine care wherever possible.
-It follows the European Association for the Study of the Liver (EASL) and the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) EASL-ESCMID Position Paper, published in April 2020 in the open access journal, JHEP Reports.
+It follows the European Association for the Study of the Liver (EASL) and the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) EASL–ESCMID Position Paper, published in April 2020 in EASL’s open-access journal, JHEP Reports.

 The review, “Impact of COVID-19 on the care of patients with liver disease: EASL–ESCMID position paper after 6 months of the pandemic” by Boettler et al, was published on 4 August 2020 in JHEP Reports.